mikepthomas/projects/_posts/eurorack-modular-synth.md

 # Intro

-I am a fan of [Look Mum No Computer](https://www.youtube.com/@LOOKMUMNOCOMPUTER), In one of his videos he mentioned about the website [Music From Outer Space](http://musicfromouterspace.com/index.php?MAINTAB=SYNTHDIY&VPW=1430&VPH=660) and the book `Make: Analog Synthesizers` which I have brought and I am currently reading through.
+I am a fan of [Look Mum No Computer](https://www.youtube.com/@LOOKMUMNOCOMPUTER), in one of his videos he mentions about the website [Music From Outer Space](http://musicfromouterspace.com/index.php?MAINTAB=SYNTHDIY&VPW=1430&VPH=660) and the book `Make: Analog Synthesizers` which has made me follow the deep (and expensive) rabbit hole of Analog Modular Synthesys.

 # Controller